Carrier-Assisted Entanglement Purification: Conclusion and discussion

 \subsubsection{Summary}

 We have introduced carrier-assisted entanglement purification (CAEPP), a protocol that purifies shared entanglement without consuming additional pairs of entangled states.
-The central idea is to replace auxiliary entangled pairs with one or more transmitted carrier qubits, thereby reducing memory requirements and noisy measurements while retaining purification capability.
+The central idea is to replace auxiliary entangled pairs with one or more transmitted carrier qubits, thereby reducing memory requirements and noisy measurements while retaining purification capability. { The protocol shares the practical usefulness with TWEPPs by tolerating higher noise and also contains practical advantages over TWEPPs, requiring minimal experimental resources, such as two quantum memories and single-qubit transmission. }

 We presented the CAEPP with a single-qubit carrier.
 The protocol enables two parties to achieve an ebit in two rounds of the protocol if a carrier is sent through a noiseless channel.
 When a channel for a carrier qubit is noisy, the CAEPP contains limitations in the purification; although the fidelity may increase, it converges to a maximum value, called maximum convergent fidelity.
 We have investigated the CAEPP against noisy qubit channels of a single-qubit carrier.